New South Wales: Emergency services

 New South Wales is policed by the New South Wales Police Force, a statutory authority.
 Established in 1862, the New South Wales Police Force investigates Summary and Indictable offences throughout the State of New South Wales.
-The state has two fire services: the volunteer based New South Wales Rural Fire Service, which is responsible for the majority of the state, and the Fire and Rescue NSW, a government agency responsible for protecting urban areas.
-There is some overlap in due to suburbanisation.
+The state has two fire services: the volunteer-based New South Wales Rural Fire Service, which is responsible for the majority of the state, and the Fire and Rescue NSW, a government agency responsible for protecting urban areas.
+There is some overlap due to suburbanisation.
 Ambulance services are provided through the New South Wales Ambulance.
-Rescue services (i.e. vertical, road crash, confinement) are a joint effort by all emergency services, with Ambulance Rescue, Police Rescue Squad and Fire Rescue Units contributing.
-Volunteer rescue organisations include Marine Rescue New South Wales, State Emergency Service (SES), Surf Life Saving New South Wales and Volunteer Rescue Association (VRA).
+Rescue services (i.e., vertical, road crash, confinement) are a joint effort by all emergency services, with Ambulance Rescue, Police Rescue Squad and Fire Rescue Units contributing.
+Volunteer rescue organisations include Marine Rescue New South Wales, State Emergency Service (SES), Surf Life Saving NSW and Volunteer Rescue Association (VRA).

 Education

-Primary and Secondary
+Primary and secondary

 The NSW school system comprises a kindergarten to year 12 system with primary schooling up to year 6 and secondary schooling between years 7 and 12.
 Schooling is compulsory from before 6 years old until the age of 17 (unless Year 10 is completed earlier).
-Between 1990 and 2010, schooling was only compulsory in NSW until age 15.
+Between 1943 and 2009, schooling was only compulsory in NSW until age 15.

 Primary and secondary schools include government and non-government schools.
 Government schools are further classified as comprehensive and selective schools.
 Non-government schools include Catholic schools, other denominational schools, and non-denominational independent schools.

 Typically, a primary school provides education from kindergarten level to year 6.
 A secondary school, usually called a "high school", provides education from years 7 to 12.
 Secondary colleges are secondary schools which only cater for years 11 and 12.

 The NSW Education Standards Authority classifies the 13 years of primary and secondary schooling into six stages, beginning with Early Stage 1 (Kindergarten) and ending with Stage 6 (years 11 and 12).